 Female total femoral epiphysis volume ranged from 0.58cm3 to 78.19cm3 with medial and lateral volumes ranging from 0.29cm3 to 40.06cm3 and 0.28cm3 to 38.13cm3 respectively.
 Male total femoral epiphysis volume ranged from 1.15cm3 to 88.77cm3 with medial and lateral volumes ranging from 0.54cm3 to 46.46cm3 and 0.62cm3 to 42.31cm3 respectively.
 Males had faster medial, lateral, and total femoral epiphyseal growth rates than females (need to locate p-values or re-calculate to confirm) (Table ____ ).
 Physeal volumes increased linearly with age to a maximum volume of 7.60cm3 in females and 8.73cm3 in males before plateauing and decreasing at 12-13 years of age in females and 14-15 years in males.
 Female and male femoral cartilaginous cap volumes exhibited parabolic growth with male volumes ranging from 1.99cm3 to 30.61cm3 and peaking at 10 years of age and female volumes ranging from 0.94cm3 to 20.81cm3 peaking at 8.5 years of age.
 Femoral epiphyseal width ranged from 1.46cm to 9.35cm in males and 1.19cm to 8.95cm in females, increasing linearly with age at a faster rate (Need to locate p-values or re-calculate them) of 3.80mm/year in males compared to 3.07mm/year in females.
 Total femoral cartilage cap width ranged from 3.56cm to 8.00cm in females and from 3.74cm to 9.00cm in males.

 In order to identify development trends as children aged ratios between the femoral physis and epiphysis volumes, medial and lateral epiphysis volumes, cartilage cap width and epiphysis volume, and cartilage cap to epiphysis volumes were calculated and differences between genders were assessed.
 Males had significantly larger ratios of femoral physis to epiphysis volumes, femoral cartilage cap to epiphysis volumes, and cartilage cap width to epiphysis volumes compared to females.
-There were no significant differences between males and females when comparing medial and lateral epiphysis volumes as both ratios began at 1 and approached 1.1 at age 15.
+There were no significant differences between males and females when comparing medial and lateral epiphysis volumes as both ratios began at 1 and approached 1.1 at age 15 Table XX.

 need tables with individual age group results for both males and females, ranges/SD/p-values/etc